 If there are any changes to network connectivity or server credentials, make sure to re-verify that replication jobs can complete successfully.
 If a job fails, the summary or detailed logs can assist in determining what went wrong.

-Be aware of file attributes, special characters, special files
+Be aware of file attributes, file permissions, special characters, special files

 Replication jobs can preserve ShareBrowser metadata (tags and comments) by retaining that information in an internal database.

 However, it is not currently possible to preserve extended metadata (i.e. extended attributes/xattr/alternate data streams)—such as Finder-level colors and Finder-level tags associated with files and folders—in the replication process.
 This is a common consideration when moving data from one file system to another (emailing a file also often loses its metadata, for example).
 If preservation of extended metadata is important, it will be necessary to add files to a compressed archive that preserves this information while the file is still on the source.
 To test, make a replication job that sends a sample file to the destination and a second replication job that pulls it back to the original source (in a different directory) or another location where the file can be analyzed.
 It should be possible to review the resulting file to verify if significant attributes have been retained.
 Extended metadata should especially be considered when mounting a remote share directly from a macOS workstation, since macOS provides many options for making use of these metadata (and some system files, such as fonts, may use them exclusively).